wenz/cordova-windows/README.md

 # Apache Cordova for Windows
 ===

-This repo may eventually hold, Windows8, Windows7, Win32, win.net, or other windows desktop related implementations of the Apache Cordova API.
+This repo/branch contains the Windows7 Cordova platform code which is not currently under active development.